TheRayquaza/therayquaza.github.io/site/machine_learning/naive_bayes/naive_bayes.md

 Naive Bayes regroups all supervised classification techniques based on the Bayes Theorem and the assumption that all features are independent of each other.

-## Bayes Theorem
+## Bayes' Theorem

-Bayes theorem is a fundamental theorem of conditional probability.
+Bayes' Theorem is a fundamental theorem of conditional probability.
 The fundamental idea behind bayes' theorem is: $ Posterior = \frac{Likelihood \times Prior}{Evidence} $

 Given an independent feature vector $X=(x_1,x_2,...,x_n)$ and its class $y$, we have: